-Note: Some applications will re-direct stderr in which case the verbose messages
+Note: Some applications will re-direct stderr in which case the verbose messages may not appear in the application output.

 MPI Supported Functions

 SGI PerfBoost supports the commonly used elements of the C & Fortran MPI APIs.
 If a function is not supported, the job will be aborted and an error printed showing the name of the missing function.
 Please contact SGI Customer Support Center at https://support.sgi.com/caselist to get a missing function scheduled for addition to PerfBoost.